Tsantaris/Project-Real_estate_market_of_Thessaloniki/README.md

 # Project-spitogatos
+This is small project I did in my attempt to learn some data science.

-This project is about finding the best "value for money" house to buy in the city of Thessaloniki.
-We will use data from the biggest real estate website in Greece: spitogatos.gr.
+The project is about finding the best "value for money" house to buy in the city of Thessaloniki in Greece.
+We will use data from the biggest greek real estate website: spitogatos.gr.